LayanaBaba/Reading-notes/Code-201/read03.md

 * LOOP:
 Loops check a condition, it repeats until the condition returns false.
 The types of loops:

--For: if you need to run code a specific number of times.
+- For: if you need to run code a specific number of times.

--While : if you don't know how many times the code should run.
+- While : if you don't know how many times the code should run.
 A for loop uses a counter as a condition.
 The condition consists of three statements, initialization [create a variable set it to 0. (var i = 0;)], condition [ the loop should continue to run until the counter reaches a specific number (i< x;)], and update [ it adds one to the counter (i++)].